mlynch5187/fairfax-realty/README.md

 ### Dependencies Used

 ### Tools Used
-- Ruby on Rails
+- Ruby on Rails (5.2.4) for the language and web framework
-- RSpec for testing
+- RSpec, Simplecov, Capybara and Should Matchers for testing
 - Postgresql as a database
-- Bootstrap for front end styling
+- Bootstrap, HTML, and CSS for front end styling
+- Pry for debugging
+- Bcrypt for user authentication